Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 We booked an Airbnb outside of the city as we had researched that you can’t see the aurora well around the city lights (called light pollution).
 We also knew we wouldn’t want to drive as far late in the evening and in the early hours of the morning.

-Our host shared in their description that there is a viewing area only a half a mile from the house.
+Our host shared in their description that a viewing area is only half a mile from the house.
 We were thrilled, thinking that we would spend most of our time there to see the lights.

-What we didn’t count on was that this location was still too close to the city and to other homes so it really wasn’t dark enough to see the lights well when we were there.
-If the lights were very strong we might have gotten lucky.
-Instead, they were very faint so we were unable to see them from that location.
+We didn’t count on this location being too close to the city and other homes, so it wasn’t dark enough to see the lights well when we were there.
+If the lights were very strong, we might have gotten lucky.
+Instead, they were very faint, so we could not see them from that location.

 3. Plan in Advance

-We did book what we most wanted to do in advance, and you really should for some activities.
-It gets quite busy in February and March due to the aurora-hunters visiting the area.
+We booked what we most wanted to do in advance, and you should do some activities.
+It gets pretty busy in February and March due to the aurora hunters visiting the area.

-Things like dog sledding and visiting Running Reindeer Ranch are a must-see in my opinion.
+Things like dog sledding and visiting Running Reindeer Ranch are must-sees, in my opinion.
 Both should be booked before you go to ensure there is space.
-There are many dog-sledding options, so if you don’t care where you go it may not matter as much.
+There are many dog-sledding options, so it may not matter as much if you don’t care where you go.

 I did want to find an ethical place that treats their dogs well.